 - Kosher salt and pepper to taste

-- Add vegetables, bay leaves, and thyme sprig and ham hock, if desired.
+- Add bay leaf, thyme sprig and ham hock, if desired.

-- Reduce heat and simmer on low until peas are soft, about 45 minutes to an hour.
+- Reduce heat, cover and simmer on low until peas are soft, about 45 minutes to an hour.

 - Remove the bay leaf and thyme sprigs and ham hock.